top of page

 ARTICLE 4 The La Ronge and District Chamber of Commerce will be non-partisan and non-sectarian and will not lend its support to any candidate for public office.

-SECTION B: INTREPRETATION
+SECTION B: INTERPRETATION

 ARTICLE 5 Wherever the words “The Chamber” occur in these bylaws, they will be understood to mean, “The La Ronge and District Chamber of Commerce” as a body.